abinit/abinit/doc/tutorial/dmft_triqs.md

 ![dmft_cycle_tuto](dmft_triqs_assets/kres_spectral.png)

-## Exact double counting formula, enforcing stationarity, and providing a custom orbital
+## 7. Exact double counting formula, enforcing stationarity, and providing a custom orbital

 In this section, we will explain how to activate the exact double counting formula and how to enforce stationarity in your DFT+DMFT calculations - an essential requirement when computing free energies.
 We also show how to supply a custom correlated orbital.

-As discussed in the section on the energy window, the correlated orbital defining the DMFT projector is obtained by projecting the orbital specified by [[dmft_orbital]] onto a low-energy subspace $\mathcal{H}$, composed of Kohn-Sham states with band indices between [[dmftbandi]] and [[dmftbandf]].
+As discussed in section $5.3$, the correlated orbital defining the DMFT projector is obtained by projecting the orbital specified by [[dmft_orbital]] onto a low-energy subspace $\mathcal{H}$, composed of Kohn-Sham states with band indices between [[dmftbandi]] and [[dmftbandf]].